Colleges and Schools of North Carolina Agricultural and Technical State University: Joint School of Nanoscience and Nanoengineering

+As of 2012, the JSNN had an enrollment of 26 master's and doctoral students.

 The Graduate College

 North Carolina A&T offers 45 master's concentrations through 30 degree programs and 11 doctoral concentrations through 9 doctoral degree programs, as well as a number of certificate programs through its colleges and schools.
 Currently, Master's and Doctoral programs are offered through schools and colleges of Agriculture and Environmental sciences, Arts and Sciences, Business and Economics, Education, Engineering, the Joint School of Nanoscience and Nanoengineering, and Technology.

 In the 2013 U.S. News’ Best Grad School edition, N.C.
 A&T was ranked 75th for industrial, manufacturing and systems engineering and 104 th for social work.

-The current Dean of the School of Graduate Studies is Dr. Sanjiv Sarin.